Module 20-EEC-3 Models in conservation biology

 Students work on an individual project based on current research, using the modeling skills they gained during the course.
 They write a report structured like a scientific article (Abstract, Introduction, Model Description, Results, Discussion, References).
 The report is presented (20 - 30 minutes) to the course; grading is based both on the report itself and its presentation.

-As an exception, students may be offered an oral exam (20 minutes).
+As an exception, students may be offered an oral exam or electronic oral exam at a distance (20 minutes).
 Regularly, students have to write and present the report.

 The module is used in these degree programmes: